 If you practice in federal court, research federal cases, monitor litigation, or even follow high-profile lawsuits in the news, you have almost certainly encountered PACER.
 The acronym appears constantly in federal dockets, judicial opinions, legal commentary, and news reporting.
-Yet many attorneys, law students, journalists, and pro se litigants still do not fully understand what PACER is, how it works, or what kinds of cases it contains.
+Yet many people, including attorneys, law students, journalists, and even pro se litigants, still do not fully understand what PACER is, how it works, or what kinds of cases it contains.

 This guide explains PACER clearly and thoroughly.
 It answers the most common questions people ask: What is PACER?
 What is its purpose?
 Can anyone use it?
 What kinds of cases are available there?
 And perhaps most importantly, how does it actually function in real practice?